Civ13/civ13-wiki/wiki/Pepelsibirsk.md

 **Article 22**
 Elections are mandatory after the vacancy of a majority of the seats in the Supreme Soviet.
 Elections may additionally called by decision of the Supreme Soviet, or its Chairman.

+### Constitution of the Republic of Pepelsibirsk

+**Article 1**
+The Republic of Pepelsibirsk, henceforth referred to as Pepelsibirsk, is a republic founded on the principle of popular sovereignty.

+**Article 2**
+All power in Pepelsibirsk is held by the people, expressed through popular elections for President.

+**Article 3**
+The Armed Forces of Pepelsibirsk, henceforth referred to as the Army, is formed for the protection of the state and its people.

+**Article 4**
+All citizens of Pepelsibirsk are eligible for conscription into the Army.

+**Article 5**
+Citizenship in Pepelsibirsk is granted to all working residents of the city of Pepelsibirsk.

+**Article 6**
+All citizens of the Pepelsibirsk SSR have the right to:
+- Vote, using a secret ballot, for the President.
+- Expression, of all personal beliefs.
+- Housing, in a building assigned by the State.
+- Security, including protection from crime.
+- Education, including full literacy.

+**Article 7**
+All candidates for election to the position of President must be a citizen of Pepelsibirsk at least 18 years of age.

+**Article 8**
+There are three ministries:
+- The Ministry of Defence, charged with commanding the Army.
+- The Ministry of Internal Affairs, charged with maintaining public order.
+- The Ministry of Economics, charged with managing the economy.

+The ministers of these ministries are appointed by the President.

+**Article 9**
+Elections are to be called every 10 years, or upon the order of the President.